Supporting vulnerable people in our community together

-Increase awareness of The Whitechapel Centre and our No Second Night Out campaign.
+Increase awareness of The Whitechapel Centre and our Always Room Inside phone number.

 Host a collection to raise money for The Whitechapel Centre so that we can help more people who are homeless.
 We can provide posters, information leaflets and gift aid envelopes.